Nicki French

 Nicola Sharon French (born 26 September 1964) is an English singer.
-She is best known for her 1995 dance cover version of "Total Eclipse of the Heart", which reached the US and UK top 5, and for representing the United Kingdom in the 2000 Eurovision Song Contest in Stockholm.
+She is best known for her 1995 dance cover version of Bonnie Tyler’s "Total Eclipse of the Heart", which reached the US and UK top 5, and for representing the United Kingdom in the 2000 Eurovision Song Contest in Stockholm.

 Life and career

 1964–1993

 French was born in Carlisle, Cumberland, England.

-French's first "gig" came at the age of seven, when she was chosen to sing the first verse of "O Little Town of Bethlehem" at the Infants' School Christmas Concert.
+French's first "gig" came at the age of seven, when she was chosen to sing the first verse of "O Little Town of Bethlehem" at her infants' school Christmas concert.

-From the age of 16, French studied Music and Drama at West Kent College in Tonbridge, Kent, French played the lead role of Laurey in Oklahoma! before moving to London and started auditioning for bands and theatre shows.
+From the age of 16, French studied music and drama at West Kent College in Tonbridge, Kent.
+She played the lead role of Laurey in Oklahoma! before moving to London and started auditioning for bands and theatre shows.

 1980s-1993: Musical beginnings

 In the mid-1980s, French was part of the duo Whisky and Sofa.
 They released "Dirty Den" in 1986.

 In 1991, French was booked as the leading lady in a series of revue shows on a cruise ship, touring Europe and beyond and covering songs from stage and screen.

 In 1992, French provided backing vocals on Rose-Marie's 1992 album, Emotional Exposure.
 Generally, French had been a session singer for many years before she covered "Total Eclipse of the Heart".